 Achieving equality for disabled people

-We’ve identified 5 key aspects of life which can be enablers or barriers to disabled people being able to live the life they choose: Attitudes, work, care and support, public transport, and digital technology.
+We’ve identified 5 important aspects of life which can be enablers or barriers to disabled people being able to live the life they choose: Attitudes, work, care and support, public transport, and digital technology.

 Although the public believe attitudes to disability are improving, 1 in 3 disabled people say there is still a lot of disability prejudice.